InkWarrior/Remnants-of-the-Protectorate/README.md

 - Better Crew (it will probably be a separate addon)
 - Scripted SAIL
 - Maybe a full SAIL replacement addon?
-- Make an extra addon for crewmembers so they can wear their unique outfits (in-progress).
 - Many Tabs (particularly adding a dedicated Protectorate category for the codex)(in-progress).

 __GENERAL:__